 Here at SOCO/ Sales Training, we believe there is not one best sales methodology.
 Instead, the approach should vary depending on the team, market, and product you’re selling.

 As a result, we recommend a hybrid of styles, depending on the scenario.
-So in this guide, we explore 20 best sales methodologies and the differences of each.
+So in this guide, we explore the 20 best sales methodologies and the differences between each.

 Sales Methodology vs Sales Process: What’s the Difference?